jundalisay/superb/content/en/social/cycles/predictions.md

 ## Some Countries are Easy to Predict, Some are Difficult

 It's easy to make accurate predictions for the USA because there is a lot of consistent, historical data from its inception in 1776 up to today.
 However, it's difficult to make predictions for:
-- Middle Eastern countries like Syria and Iraq as they were bunched up together under the Ottoman Empire for many years,
+- Middle Eastern countries like Syria and Iraq as they were bunched up together under the Ottoman Empire for many years
 - countries whose histories are not in English, such as Vietnam and Thailand
 - countries that have so much historical information such as China and India.
 This increases the noise which prevents accurate modelling.
-The Europeans fixed this problem when englightened writers weeded out the noise or inferior historians
+The Europeans fixed this problem when enlightened writers weeded out the noise or inferior historians